mattkretz/mattkretz.github.io/_posts/2023-11-16-preserving-regularity.md

 not happen and thus not ever confuse anybody. 😉

 ## Conclusion
-We have three choices: make `simd` itself regular, no regularity at all (no `==` overloads), or make `simd::value_type` regular.
+We have to choose one of the following:

-1. Making `simd` itself regular silently breaks generic code because equational reasoning on the level of the `simd::value_type` is broken.
+1. `std::regular<std::simd<T>>`: Making `simd` itself regular silently breaks generic code, because equational reasoning on the level of the `simd::value_type` is broken.

-2. Not implementing any comparison operators makes generic code dependent on a different syntax for equational reasoning.
+2. No `operator==` overloads at all: Not implementing any comparison operators makes generic code dependent on a different syntax for equational reasoning.

-3. Keeping regularity of `simd::value_type` intact breaks the use cases where users want to use `simd` as a product type (where `simd` itself is a *value type*).
+3. Regularity of the `simd` elements: Keeping regularity of `simd::value_type` intact breaks the use cases where users want to use `simd` as a product type (where `simd` itself is a *value type*).
 However, it allows using `simd` as a tool for expressing parallel evaluation of equations that can be reasoned about on the `simd::value_type` level using the concepts introduced in "Elements of Programming".

 In most cases, using `std::simd` as a product type is *wrong* in the sense that it doesn't help with expressing data-parallelism for higher performance.
 In